Developer & Chemistry Database

 DIY/Homemade

 Community-developed formula using household ingredients.
 Instant coffee provides caffeic acid (developing agent), vitamin C accelerates development, washing soda provides alkalinity.
-Cheap instant coffee works best — avoid freeze-dried.
+Use cheap spray-dried instant coffee (higher caffeic acid content) rather than premium brands.
 See caffenol-development technique guide for full recipes.

 Also: Caffenol, Coffee Developer